byReqz/probehost2/README.md

 The app will log every request including the IP thats querying and show failed requests on stdout.

+Requests that contain an X-Forwarded-For header (implying the app is behind a reverse proxy) will automatically log that address instead of the requesting IP (the proxy itself), this can be turned off with -x.

 ## Client
 ### General
 The app can be queried via HTTP/HTTPS with the following scheme: